COVID-19 pandemic in China: Mainland China

 Based on retrospective analysis published in The Lancet in late January 2020, the first confirmed patient started experiencing symptoms on 1 December 2019, though the South China Morning Post later reported that a retrospective analysis showed the first case may have been a 55-year-old patient from Hubei province as early as 17 November 2019.

 The outbreak went unnoticed until 26 December 2019, when Zhang Jixian, director of the Department of Respiratory Medicine at Hubei Xinhua Hospital, noticed a cluster of patients with pneumonia of unknown origin, several of whom had connections to the Huanan Seafood Market.
 She subsequently alerted the hospital, as well as municipal and provincial health authorities, which issued an alert on 30 December.
 Results from patient samples obtained on 29–30 December indicated the presence of a novel coronavirus, related to SARS.

-On 22 January, 2020 Hubei launched a Class 2 Response to Public Health Emergency.
+On 22 January 2020 Hubei launched a Class 2 Response to Public Health Emergency.
 Ahead of the Hubei authorities, a Class 1 Response to Public Health Emergency, the highest response level was announced by the mainland province of Zhejiang on 23 January.
 Around 23 January 2020, stringent measures such as lockdown of Wuhan and the wider Hubei province and face mask mandates were introduced, which lowered and delayed the epidemic peak according to epidemiology modelling.
 Guangdong and Hunan followed suit later on the day.
 On the following day, Hubei and 13 other mainland provinces also launched a Class 1 Response.
-By January 29, 2020 all parts of mainland had initiated a Class 1 Response after Tibet upgraded its response level on that day.
+By January 29, 2020, all parts of mainland had initiated a Class 1 Response after Tibet upgraded its response level on that day.

+Within three weeks of the first known cases, the government built sixteen large mobile hospitals in Wuhan and sent 40,000 medical staff to the city.
+Implementing these measures made Chinese perceptions of the government's response more favorable.